Do you want to take a trip to the land of the Mayans, but you wonder whether or not it is dangerous to go to Mexico currently in 2025?

 - This is also confirmed by the article on the Mexican newspaper in 2023: elfinanciero.com.mx or site statistics populationu.com where the 9 most dangerous cities in the world are Mexican.

-Is Mexico a dangerous country in 2024?
+Is Mexico still dangerous in 2025?

 Over the past two decades, Mexico has been engaged in a bloody struggle against drug-related crime and violence.